Alexander-Marencel/ArrayList/README.md

 # ArrayList
-Demonstrates a knowledge of ArrayList in Java
+Displays knowledge of ArrayList in Java